My sister confided in me that when we were kids

 too much scrubbing and bustle, too much cooking,

-too big a mess to be got into and then cleaned up afterwards.
+too big a mess to be got into and then cleaned up after.

-The hardwood floors needed to be stripped and polished
+The hardwood floors needed to be stripped and waxed

 and every nook and cranny got into and cleaned out—